-To fulfill the goals of this project, a 3 dimensional image had to be created.
-The 3 dimensions will be the r, theta and phi or depth, angle to depth, and angle of motor respectively.
+To fulfill the goals of this project, a 3 dimensional image must be created.
+The 3 dimensions will be the X, Y and Z or horizontal, vertical and depth respectively.
 In order to create the image, we must first read the sensor data of the Hokuyo 2D laser.
 This information will only provide us with the horizontal and depth portions of the image.
 This information will be obtained and retained in memory.
 Depending on the scan resolution decided by the configuration of the user, the system will tilt a certain number of degrees to obtain a second 2D scan.
 This again will retain into memory.
-This pattern will continue continuously and a full image is obtained when the motor has rotated 180 degrees.
-It then continues to rotate to get an additional image.
+This pattern will continue until we have reached the 180 degrees of the entire image.
 Depending on the speed of the scans set in the configuration by the users, a single scan should not take much time.
 The time to scan should be set sufficiently to provide an accurate representation of the image ahead of it before that image can change.

 Now that the memory is filled with N numbers of 2D scan lines the process of placing them together can occur.
 Depending on the ability of the code, this may happen in tandem with the scanning.
 The 2D scan lines are based on radial distances.
-These distances must be corrected for timing between the laser and the motor.
-We will not discard this information, but are merely interpreting it.
+These distances must be corrected to allow for Cartesian distances in respect to the 2D image size.
+We will not discard this information, but are merely interpreting it for a 2D representation.
 These polar coordinates may be beneficial to the attached system as they will attribute angle as well as magnitude of a certain object.
 We will repeat this process for all of the scan lines that were taken.
+This will prove to be somewhat difficult.
 The 2 rotational components are the laser scanner which is rotating on the y axis and the platform that is rotating along the x axis.
 The polar lengths will correspond to both of those rotations.
 This will mean that we will be taking the magnitude of those points and projecting it onto our new image.

-Figure 32 Projecting 2D Image from Radial Scan
+Figure 36 Projecting 2D Image from Radial Scan